 July in Oman is still hot, but on top of that, the humidity starts to climb up.
 In Muscat, the average temperature is 34.5°C (they can reach 38°C and dip to 31°C).
 There’s still lots of sunshine, too – 12 hours of it, in fact – and warm seas to swim in.

-Cooler temperatures can be had 2,000 meters above sea level in mountainous Saiq; the average low is 21°C, but temperatures can climb to 31°C. It rains a lot in the mountains, however, with 45 millimeters falling across four days.
-On Masirah, it gets cloudy, so there’s less sunshine, plus it’s humid; the same goes for Salalah, with increased fog, too.
+Cooler temperatures can be had 2,000 meters above sea level in mountainous Saiq; the average low is 21°C, but temperatures can climb to 31°C. However, it rains a lot in the mountains, with 45 millimeters falling across four days.
+On Masirah, it gets cloudy, so there’s less sunshine, plus it’s humid; the same goes for Salalah, with increased fog.

 Weather in Oman in August